tilemill-project/tilemill/README.md

 Requirements
 ------------
-Builds and runs on Mac OS X 10.4 or higher
+Builds and runs on Mac OS X 10.4 or higher.

 Code Contributors: